jthorniley/junctions/docs/02-network.md

 ![](images/network-derived.png)

-This is a directed graph / digraph.
-The lanes can be thought of as edges and the lane in/out points are vertices.
-Each vertex can be at the "out" of (at most) one lane but connected it to zero or many "in" points of subsequent lanes.
+This is a directed graph / digraph where the edges are lanes.
+The vertices are where lane in and out points connect.

 ## Representing the graph in Python